Bedrock-OSS/bedrock-wiki/docs/meta/addon-programming.md

 -   The desired output is very long
 -   The task is repetitive and can be abstracted
 -   The _input_ often changes, requiring you to edit a single file very often
+-   Input depends on language settings (taking values from .lang)

 ## How to get started with programming?